SpliDT-Decision-Trees/SpliDT-Artifact-NSDI26/README.md

 ```

 Then, attach `vscode` or `cursor` to this docker container and once inside this container, open the directory located at `/home/jovyan/work`.
-Within these notebooks, select the conda environment as kernel to run the `rpy` code.
+For each of the notebooks, select the conda environment as kernel to run the code.
 Run `plots/e2e-ggplot.ipynb` Jupyter notebook to produce the end-to-end plots and `plots/bm-ggplot.ipynb` for the microbenmark results.

 ## e.
 Stop the Experiment